carpentries/instructor-training/instructors/instructor-notes.md

 About a week before your event, you will be given login credentials for a Carpentry account.
 Alternatively, if no one has yet claimed "host" in your session, you can click "claim host" next to your name in the Participants list;
 you will be asked for a 6-digit host key, which you can find [in this message](https://carpentries.topicbox.com/groups/trainers/T3ec157cc9a3d1833/zoom-host-code).
-See [the explanation here][zoom-host-key] for step-by-step instructions on how to claim host in Zoom Rooms using the host key.
+See [the explanation for step-by-step instructions on how to claim host in Zoom Rooms using the host key][zoom-host-key].

 This account will be the host for the event and will have extra privileges including the ability to mute participants and assign participants into breakout rooms.
 Decide ahead of time with your co-Trainer(s) who will log-in with/claim these credentials.
 The host